-York North Yorkshire Historic issues around delivery of their Local Plan and failure to deliver the housing target.
-England's largest county with many rural areas and large distances to travel for service delivery/access.
-Constrained by lack of capacity and small geographic footprint.
-Poor transport links, particularly those running East to West.
-Duplication and lack of clarity in accountability associated Ofsted identified areas requiring improvement in Children's Services following a focussed inspection visit.
-Lack of investment compared to other similar cities. with two-tier local authority structure.
-Poor broadband and mobile connectivity.
-Increasing inequality and levels of deprivation in some urban areas.
+- England's largest county with many rural areas and large distances to travel for service delivery/access. - Poor transport links, particularly those running East to West. - Duplication and lack of clarity in accountability associated with two-tier local authority structure. - Poor broadband and mobile connectivity. - Increasing inequality and levels of deprivation in some urban areas.

-More in depth national and area specific context is set out in Appendix 1 administrative areas, January 2016; : Ofsted, City of York Council inspections, Children's services focused visit August 2019
+More in depth national and area specific context is set out in Appendix 1